 * Results may vary slightly between individual rifles and shotguns and are dependent on the trigger pull gauge, factory tolerances and whether any other modifications have been done to the trigger.
 Our pull weight is measured using an RCBS gauge.

 We supply replacement springs only.
 If unsure on installation, we

 highly recommend having a qualified and competent gunsmith do the job.

 Slight variations between different rifles and shotguns may result in an unsafe

 trigger when fitting these springs.
 Always ensure the firearm is unloaded

 before commencing work and test trigger function extensively upon

 reassembly whilst rifle is unloaded.
 Slam closing the breech bolt and dropping

-the rifle onto the buttpad (both whilst unloaded) is imperative.
+the firearm onto the buttpad (both whilst unloaded) is imperative.

 Tags: Remington 7600, Remington 7615, Remington7400, Remington 870, Remington 1100, Remington 1187